LORD-MicroStrain/mip_sdk/docs/mip_parser.md

 The Packet Parsing Process  {#parsing_process}
 --------------------------

-Packets are parsed from the internal ring buffer one at a time in the parse function.
+Packets are parsed from the input buffer one at a time in the parse function.

 If a packet was previously started but not completed previously (due to